dotnet/templating/docs/Conditions.md

 **Evaluation order** - Dependencies between parameters are detected and evaluation is peformed in order that guarantees that all dependencies are evaluated prior their dependant (see [Topological Sorting](https://en.wikipedia.org/wiki/Topological_sorting) for details).

  In case of cyclic dependency the evaluation proceeds only if current input values of parameters do not lead to indeterministic result (and the cycle is indicated in warning log message).
+That means order of evaluation or number of reevaluations should not have impact on the result of evaluation.
 Otherwise an error is reported, indicating the cycle.

  Example `template.json` with cyclic dependency:
 ```json